FPLCodes/LifeHub/README.md

 ## Features
 - Profile
-  - Users have their own profiles securely stored in firebase
+  - Users have their own profiles
+  - Data securely stored in firebase

 - To-do list
   - Create tasks in a to-do list